nithyashankar/CmpE-226/readme.txt

 Installation instructions-
 Install Nodejs expressjs and mongodb
-Run the sample data population script (included in productlist.txt) through mongo shell Copy ecommercecatalog folder into nodejs parent folder Use command line and navigate to ecommercecatalog folder and execute npm start command Open a browser and type localhost:3000/productlist
+Run the sample data population script (included in populate_script.txt) through mongo shell Copy ecommercecatalog folder into nodejs parent folder Use command line and navigate to ecommercecatalog folder and execute npm start command Open a browser and type localhost:3000/productlist